-- A student may, with the approval of the Provost, carry an overload beyond eighteen semester credit hours by using the Student Credit Hour Overload form.
+- A student may, with the approval of the Provost, carry an overload beyond eighteen semester credit hours by contacting their Learner Mentor and requesting use of the Student Credit Hour Overload Form

 - A continuing student on Academic Probation may not exceed thirteen semester credit hours.

 - The maximum summer session credit load is two courses or six credit hours in each term.
 Students may earn up to fifteen credits during the summer.